-Symptoms include pain in the eye (typically a deep ache) that is often constant and severe enough to interfere with sleep and reduce appetite.
+Symptoms of scleritis include pain in the eye (typically a deep ache) that is often constant and severe enough to interfere with sleep and reduce appetite.
 Other symptoms include eye tenderness, increased watering of the eye, and sensitivity to bright light.
 Redness that is purplish in color occurs over part or all of the eye.

 People who are at risk of a perforation may need surgical repair.